F0lak/dm_open_ref/ref/DM/text/style.md

 differently---perhaps using different colors.
 Instead of using the `<font>` tag to color the text, you could use `<span>` to mark the beginning and ending of the text and to specify what kind of message it is.
-The result might be text such as the following*
+The result might be text such as the following+
 ```
  \"\[usr\]
 [spanks]{.combat} \[targ\]!\" \"\[usr\] says, \'[\[msg\]]{.chat}\'\"